+Overbeck recalled, “When the torpedoing happened, most of the Americans didn’t care a bit–they were tired and weak and sick.”
+He also said, “The third torpedo struck squarely amidships and buckled the vessel but it didn’t break in two.”
 Overbeck also commented on the reaction of the POWs in the holds.
 “For about five seconds there was panic among us, but there were five or six chaplains who prayed fervently and quieted the men.
 By then the Nips–300 of them on deck–were scurrying about, scared as hell.
 The boilers exploded.
 I don’t think any of us got hurt in the torpedoing or the explosion.
+The Japs took the two lifeboats aboard as all 300 abandoned ship.
 Most of the prisoners were American, with a few British.
-The Japs took the two lifeboats aboard as all 300 abandoned ship.
 That was about 5:00 P.M.”
 It is believed that the submarine that fired the torpedoes was either the U.S.S.
 Snook or U.S.S.
 Shark.

 The POWs left the holds but made no attempt to abandon ship.
 On the ship’s deck an American major spoke to the POWs, he said, “Boys, we’re in a helluva a jam – but we’ve been in jams before.
 Remember just one thing: We’re American soldiers.
 Let’s play it that way to the very end of the script.”
 Right after he spoke, a chaplain said to them, “Oh Lord, if it be thy will to take us now, give us the strength to be men.”

 Overbeck stated, “We broke into the ship’s stores to get food, cigarettes, and water — mainly water, we were so thirsty.
 All of us figured we were going to die anyway.
 The Japs ships, except for the destroyers, had disappeared.
-All we had were life belts which the Japanese had fortunately thrown down the hold the day before.”
+All we had were life belts which the Japanese had fortunately thrown down the hold the day before.

 “But as darkness settled and our hopes for life flickered, we felt absolutely no resentment for the Allied submarine that had sent the torpedo crashing in.
 We knew they could not tell who was aboard the freighter, and as far as the Navy could have known the ship could have been carrying Jap troops.
-The men were brave and none complained.

-“Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
-The ship slowly sank lower into the water.
+“The men were brave and none complained.
+Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
+The ship slowly sank lower in the water.

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
-Oliver – who was not in the boat – stated he heard men using what he called “GI whistles” to contact each other.
+Oliver, who was not in the boat, stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

 The next morning there were just waves.
-Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
-The next day the three men in the boat picked up two more survivors and later made it to China and freedom.
+Oliver and three other POWs were picked up by a Japanese destroyer and taken to Formosa.
+They later were sent by ship to Japan.
+The men in the boat picked up two more survivors and later made it to China and freedom.